mit-pdos/sigmaos/artifact/sosp24/README.md

 Once SigmaOS has been built in remote mode, you can run its experiments.
 For convenience, we provide a single script which runs the major experiments from the paper.
-From the root of the `sigmaos` repo, you can run this experiment
+Note that this script expects a CloudLab cluster to already be set up and running.
+To set up a CloudLab cluster, see the section that describes how to do this below.
+From the root of the `sigmaos` repo, you can run this experiment with:
-with:

 ```
 $ ./artifact/sosp24/scripts/run-experiments.sh